Two Ways to Fix Google Chrome Problems

 If the above does not solve your problems, keep on reading!

-If your problem is corrupted Chrome files, the above won’t help, but don’t worry.
-There are more than one ways to fix a flaky Chrome installation.
-Here’s another way, and while it’s more work this way is almost guaranteed to fix any problem with Chrome.
+If your problem is caused by corrupted Chrome files, the above won’t help.
+But don’t worry, there are more than one ways to fix a flaky Chrome installation.
+Here’s another way, and while it’s more work to fix Chrome this way is almost guaranteed to fix most any problem with Chrome.

-Before you proceed you may want to import your bookmarks from Chrome into IE (or Firefox).
-After you’ve exported your bookmarks from Chrome to IE – continue on with this project.
-You can also export your Chrome bookmarks to an HTML file (web page).
-See this page to learn how.
+Caution.
+You’ll lose your bookmarks!
+Before you proceed, you should know this procedure will wipe out your Chrome bookmarks.
+If you don’t want to lose them, the easiest way to keep them is to import your bookmarks from Chrome into Microsoft Edge, Firefox, IE or most any other browser).
+After you’ve exported your bookmarks from Chrome to another browser you can safely continue on with this project.
+(Note: You can also export your Chrome bookmarks to an HTML file (web page).
+See this page to learn how. )

-Make sure that “Show hidden files, folders, and drives” is ticked.
+Make sure that “Show hidden files, folders, and drives” is ticked (selected).

 Now press the Windows Key + E to open Windows Explorer (File Explorer) and navigate to C: \ Users \ **YourUserName** \ AppData \ Local …